 We are here to talk to you and support you with information and guidance on finding a place to study abroad and international exchange programmes.
-We will also be able to advise you on changes and updates to Bath's study abroad progammes due to the COVID19 pandemic and Brexit.
+We will also be able to advise you on changes and updates to Bath's study abroad programmes due to the COVID-19 pandemic and Brexit.

 We understand that there are many factors to think about when considering studying abroad, one of which is money.

 There are a number of organisations that provide funding for students travelling abroad for study or work placements.
 Each funding opportunity will have its own eligibility criteria and will differ based on the country you are travelling to and the type of mobility.